Elizabeth Jocelin

-Elizabeth Brooke Jocelin (sometimes spelled "Joceline" or "Joscelin") was an English writer believed to have lived from 1595–1622.
+Elizabeth Brooke Jocelin (sometimes spelled "Joceline" or "Joscelin") was an English writer believed to have lived from about 1595 to 1622.
 She is best known for her work The Mother's Legacy to her Vnborn Child.
 The book was first published two years after Jocelin's death in childbirth.

 Early life

-She was the daughter of Sir Richard Brooke of Norton, Cheshire, and his wife Joan, daughter of William Chaderton, bishop of Lincoln.
+Elizabeth was the daughter of Sir Richard Brooke of Norton, Cheshire, and his wife Joan, daughter of William Chaderton, bishop of Lincoln.
 Her parents separated, and her mother returned home.
 Jocelin's grandfather, Bishop Chaderton, was mainly responsible for her upbringing.
 Elizabeth's childhood was therefore passed in the house of Bishop Chaderton, who educated her.
 She was extremely well versed in art, religion and language.
 According to her editor Thomas Goad, she had an exceptional memory.

 Later life

-In 1616 she married Tourell Jocelin of Cambridgeshire.
+In 1616, she married Tourell Jocelin of Cambridgeshire.
 Foreboding her death in childbirth, she wrote a letter which gently but earnestly exhorted her son or daughter to piety and good conduct; and a letter to her husband, giving him advice as to the bringing up of the child.
 These works are thought to have been written at Crowlands, Oakington.
-She bore a daughter on 12 October 1622, and died nine days afterwards.
+She bore a daughter on 12 October 1622, and died of puerperal fever nine days afterwards.
 The child, named Theodora, became the wife of Samuel Fortrey.